Peace

 Day 1 — Philippians 4:6-7

-Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
-And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.
+In nothing be anxious, but in everything, by prayer and petition with thanksgiving, let your requests be made known to God.
+And the peace of God, which surpasses all understanding, will guard your hearts and your thoughts in Christ Jesus.

 The heart of the plan: peace is not the absence of struggle, it is a guard set over the heart.
 Prayer and thanksgiving precede peace — not the other way around.